breadthe/moviebuff-monolith/README.md

 # Installation

 These instructions assume the use of Homestead.
 For other types of Vagrant boxes or Docker, feel free to create your own instructions and PR them here.
+Also assumes you have the necessary tools installed and in your path (`git`, `php`, `composer`, `npm`, `yarn`, `artisan`).

 ## Mac